All victims in the Rio Vista head-on crash identified by police - NewsBreak

 RIO VISTA, Calif.
 (KTXL) — The Rio Vista Police Department released the names of the three people that died after their car, a Honda Accord, was involved in a head-on collision along State Route 12 on Wednesday, a crash that also resulted in the death of a passenger in the other vehicle.

-Police said that the driver of the Honda was Jordan Colvin, 20, of Vacaville.
-The front passenger was Erica Anderson, 18, of Vacaville and the rear passenger was Lacey Conway, 19, of Vacaville.
+Police said that the driver of the Honda was Jordon Colvin, 20, of Vacaville.
+The front passenger was Erica Anderson, 19, of Vacaville and the rear passenger was Lacey Conway, 19, of Vacaville.

-On Thursday, police announced that Laura Poiret, 70, of Mexico, was the sole victim inside the Chevrolet Suburban that the Honda drove into.Fairfield cyclists block traffic, jump on moving vehicles and evade police
+On Thursday, police announced that Laura Poiret, 70, of Mexico, was the sole victim inside the Chevrolet Suburban that the Honda drove into.These roads are the deadliest in California

 The crash occurred around 8 p.m. between Summerset Road and Church Road along SR 12, according to police.